unovue/shadcn-vue/apps/www/src/content/docs/components/data-table.md

 ### Reactive Table

-Reactive table are added in `v8.20.0` of TanStack Table.
+A reactive table was added in `v8.20.0` of the TanStack Table.
 You can see the [docs](https://tanstack.com/table/latest/docs/framework/vue/guide/table-state#using-reactive-data) for more information.
 We added an example where we are randomizing `status` column.
 One main point is that you need to mutate **full** data, as it is a `shallowRef` object.

 > __*⚠️ `shallowRef` is used under the hood for performance reasons, meaning that the data is not deeply reactive, only the `.value` is.
 To update the data you have to mutate the data directly.*__